 Research question: What is the relationship between nurse plant and saguaro cactus during multi-growth-stages from seedling to maturity?

-Methods and data collection: In this multimodal field research study, I first identify saguaros with multi-stages of growth from seedling to maturity standing under the protection of a nurse tree.
+Methods and data collection: In this multimodal field research study I employ both Art-Based Perceptual Ecology protocols and traditional science protocols.
+First I identify saguaros with multi-stages of growth from seedling to maturity standing under the protection of a nurse tree.
 Using GPS, the location of the plot is mapped, then measurements are taken of the saguaros height and circumference as well as mapping of arms, cavities, and epidermal scars.
 Distances between the saguaro and nurse tree are taken indicating key points in time of the saguaros growth, from seedling, juvenile, young adult, to mature adult.
-Sketches are drawn in the field using mediums of pencil, charcoal and rapidiograph.
-These initial field drawings are taken into the studio and scaled up to 32” x 40” drawings on heavy drawing paper (90 lb.) using the mediums of charcoal, charcoal pencil, watercolor, and ink.
+Engaging in drawing as the form of representation in the ABPE protocols, sketches are drawn in the field using mediums of pencil, charcoal and rapidiograph.
+These initial field drawings are then taken into the studio and scaled up to 32” x 40” drawings on heavy drawing paper (90 lb.) using the mediums of charcoal, charcoal pencil, watercolor, and ink.

 *For more information on the saguaro go to: Ecology of the Saguaro. https://www.nps.gov/parkhistory/online_books/science/8/contents.htm